Mohamed Salah: Roma

-2016–17: Permanent transfer, Serie A runner-up
+2016–2017: Permanent transfer, Serie A runner-up

 On 3 August 2016, Roma announced the signing of Salah on a permanent deal for €15 million.
 He scored his first goal of the season in a 4–0 win over Udinese in the opening game of the season on 20 August.
 On 6 November, Salah scored a hat-trick in a 3–0 win over Bologna, his first club career hat-trick.
 However, a ruptured ankle ligament kept him out for the first half of December.
 He returned as a half-time substitute in a 1–0 defeat against title rivals Juventus on 17 December.
 Salah then endured a two-month period without a goal, he broke his drought on 19 February, scoring against Torino in a 4–1 win.
-On 9 March, he scored Roma's opening goal in an eventual 4–2 defeat to Lyon in the first leg of the round of sixteen in the UEFA Europa League.
-In spite of a 2–1 win in the second leg, they were unable to turn the tie around and were knocked out 5–4 and aggregate.
+On 9 March, he scored Roma's opening goal in an eventual 4–2 defeat to Lyon in the first leg of the round of sixteen in the 2016–17 Europa League.
+Despite winning the second leg 2–1, they were unable to turn the tie around and were knocked out 5–4 on aggregate.
 On 28 May, in the final game of the season, Salah was substituted for captain Francesco Totti, who was playing his final game with the club, in a 3–2 win over Genoa.
 Roma finished the season in second, just four points behind champions Juventus.
 Salah scored 19 goals in all competitions.